PhysicsX/Gstreamer-on-embedded-devices/README.md

 ```bash
 $ gst-launch-1.0 v4l2src device=/dev/video1 ! decodebin ! videoconvert ! ximagesink
 ```
-In my case I need to use decodebin element otherwise it will give error. decodebin auto-magically constructs a decoding pipeline using available decoders and demuxers via auto-plugging.
+In my case, I need to use decodebin element.
+Otherwise, it will give an error. decodebin auto-magically constructs a decoding pipeline using available decoders and demuxers via auto-plugging.

 ## Opencv and gstreamer usage with python3
-For this example I think you need opencv version 4 at least.
-Also do not forget to enable gstreamer during build process (-D WITH_GSTREAMER=ON ).
-I tried it on the raspbery pi which has a version of opencv is 3.2.0 and it gives this error:
+For this example, I think you need OpenCV version 4, at least.
+Also, do not forget to enable gstreamer during the build process (-D WITH_GSTREAMER=ON ).
+I tried it on the raspberry pi, which has a version of OpenCV is 3.2.0 and it gives this error:

 ```bash